chartjunk/NLog.LoggingContext/README.md

   </tr>
 </table>

-It is not difficult to notice that these parent-child-connections form essentially a linked tree structure; the highest parent is the root.
-This provides nice options for *adjusting the focusing* one's log searches, focusing on smaller or larger contextes, whichever provides more insight :).
+These parent-child-connections form essentially a linked tree structure; the highest parent is the root.
+This provides nice options for *adjusting the focusing* one's log searches, focusing on smaller or larger contextes, whichever provides more insight.

 ## SQL-target
 TODO